zeeshanali/Online-Help/docs/Config_and_using_HSM_6_0.md

     b. **Worker:** This is the POSIX HSM Agent node that you configured in [Add an HSM Agent node](#6.1).
 Each copytool instance has its own Agent node, so there may be several.
 Note that copytool is multi-threaded, so it is able to support multiple simultaneous HSM operations.

     c. **Path to the HSM agent binary:** The file system path to the copytool binary on the worker.
-For the POSIX copytool provided with Manager for Lustre\* software, the path is `/usr/sbin/lhsmtool_posix`).
+For the POSIX copytool provided with Intel® Manager for Lustre* software, the path is `/usr/sbin/lhsmtool_posix`).
 This was installed on the agent when you configured the HSM Agent node.
 If another copytool has been installed, it likely resides at another location.

     d. **HSM agent arguments (optional):** This is a vendor-specific list of copytool arguments.
 Consult your HSM vendor documentation for the applicable arguments.

-    **Note:** Do not provide any flags that will cause the copytool process to be run in the background (e.g. --daemon); this interferes with the ability of Manager for Lustre\* software to control and monitor the copytool process.
+    **Note:** Do not provide any flags that will cause the copytool process to be run in the background (e.g. --daemon); this interferes with the ability of Intel® Manager for Lustre* software to control and monitor the copytool process.

     e. **File system mount point:** The file system mount point on the worker node.
 Copytool instances require client access to their associated file system.